• Skip to primary navigation

 When to Contact Your Provider

-- Persistent lumps or hard spots under the skin near the injection area
+• Persistent lumps or hard spots under the skin near injection sites.

-- Signs of infection, such as warmth, pus, or fever
+• Signs of infection such as warmth, severe pain, pus, or fever.

 Side Effects Are Manageable with the Right Care